biurad/event-manager/README.md

 $notCalledListeners = $traceableEventDispatcher->getNotCalledListeners();
 ```

+## 📓 Documentation

 To have more of documentation, I advice you check out [The Symfony EventDispatcher][symfony-event-dispatcher] component documentation provided on [Symfony](https://symfony.com) website.

-## 📓 Documentation

-For in-depth documentation before using this library.
-Full documentation on advanced usage, configuration, and customization can be found at [docs.biurad.com][docs].

 ## ⏫ Upgrading